Kevin Johns

-Kevin Johns (born December 4, 1975) is an American football coach who is the quarterbacks coach at Oklahoma State University.
+Kevin Johns (born December 4, 1975) is an American football coach who is the quarterbacks coach at Mississippi State University.
 Previously, Johns served as an offensive coordinator at Duke University, Indiana University Bloomington, Western Michigan University, Texas Tech University, and the University of Memphis.

 Career

 Early coaching career

 Johns graduated from the University of Dayton, where he played quarterback for Flyers.
 He was an assistant coach for seven seasons at Northwestern under head coaches Randy Walker and Pat Fitzgerald, as well as two seasons at FCS Richmond.

 Indiana

 In 2011, he accepted the co-offensive coordinator position at Indiana under new head coach Kevin Wilson.
 From 2014 to 2016, Johns served as the offensive coordinator for the Hoosiers.

 Western Michigan

 In 2017, Johns joined the staff of Tim Lester as offensive coordinator and quarterbacks coach for the Western Michigan Broncos football team.

 Texas Tech

 In 2018, Johns joined the staff of Kliff Kingsbury as offensive coordinator and receivers coach at Texas Tech University.
-At the conclusion of the 2018 season Kingsbury and his coaching staff, including Johns, was fired by Texas Tech.
+At the conclusion of the 2018 season Kingsbury and his coaching staff, including Johns, were fired by Texas Tech.